superFelix5000/visualizeData_nx/README.md

 This started with moving my [bank data visualization project](https://github.com/superFelix5000/visualizeData) over to an NX monorepo.
 My plan now is to move most of my side projects here if possible and let them share as much code as possible.

 ## What's in it
-- Angular frontend for bank data visualization
+- Angular frontend for financial data visualization, moved over from [here](https://github.com/superFelix5000/visualizeData)
-- [Deno backend](https://github.com/superFelix5000/bankDataServer) for holding the bank data
+- Deno backend for the financial data, moved over from [here](https://github.com/superFelix5000/bankDataServer)
 - Ionic/Capacitor mobile app (which is empty for now) for testing the visualization on mobile
 - more to come...